Vindaloo is not just a curry… It’s an experience!!

 And then some of you are like me.
 There is also nothing wrong with looking for some HEAT in your curry.
 Go and make it perfect just how you like it.
 After all, it’s going to be your Vindaloo… your Experience!

-Pork Vindaloo, on my Gypsy Plate… enjoy!
+Pork Vindaloo, on our Gypsy Plate… enjoy!

 If you love curries, try these other great recipes!